 - In rare cases, the OncoK9 test may detect a cancer signal but a confirmatory cancer evaluation may not find current evidence of cancer.
 If this happens, your veterinarian may recommend additional testing and/or very close monitoring over time to look for early signs of cancer in your dog.

-- As with any diagnostic test, false positive results may occur with the OncoK9 test, suggesting the presence of cancer in a patient that is actually cancer-free.
-In a large validation study, the OncoK9 test has shown a very low false positive rate of 1.5%.
+- As with any laboratory test, false positive results may occur with the OncoK9 test, suggesting the presence of cancer in a patient that is actually cancer-free.
+In a large validation study,4 the OncoK9 test has shown a very low false positive rate of 1.5%.
 In other words, only about 3 in every 200 cancer-free dogs would be expected to incorrectly receive a positive test result.

-- As with any diagnostic test, false negative results may occur with the OncoK9 test, suggesting the absence of cancer in a patient that actually has cancer.
-The OncoK9 test has an overall cancer detection rate of 55%.
-This means that about 45% of cancer cases may go undetected (false negative results) after one use of the test.
+- As with any laboratory test, false negative results may occur with the OncoK9 test, suggesting the absence of cancer in a patient that actually has cancer.
+In a study evaluating dogs with a wide variety of cancer types, the OncoK9 test had an overall cancer detection rate of 55%.4 This means that about 45% of cancer cases may go undetected (false negative results) after one use of the test.
 For this reason, a negative OncoK9 test result cannot rule out the possibility of cancer, and your veterinarian may recommend further testing if there is still a high suspicion of cancer after a negative OncoK9 result.
 Screening at regular intervals (e.g., annually) will likely increase the cumulative detection rate of the test across a dog’s lifetime.

 - Because the OncoK9 test does not provide a definitive diagnosis of cancer, it should never be used as the sole basis for making important decisions such as treatment or euthanasia.
 Please discuss the results, and the most appropriate next steps, with your veterinarian.